FormidableLabs/component-playground/README.md

 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/codemirror/5.0.0/theme/monokai.min.css"/>
 ```

-In your JSX, require the component as use it like this:
+In your JSX, require the component and use it like this:

 ```javascript
 'use strict';